alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_191_eng.md

 Incidentally, the new tower (Tokyo Tower) brought by "fate transfer" also uses a 3D model.

 So from that opening with the David Statue Tower surprise in the past flashback, another surprise was, well, that father (laugh).
-For all atelier scenes I thought to create a slight sense of unreality, having photography apply strong diffusion to characters and strongly create a color bleeding feeling.
-Particularly in the opening evening atelier scene, against the yellow-toned western sunlight background, I applied pink~purple shadow colors to characters to create a mad atmosphere.
+For all atelier scenes I thought to create a slight sense of unreality, having photography apply strong diffusion to characters and strongly create a colour bleeding feeling.
+Particularly in the opening evening atelier scene, against the yellow-toned western sunlight background, I applied pink~purple shadow colours to characters to create a mad atmosphere.
 I wanted to properly make an impression of this father's madness here, and I think we successfully created it.

-On the other hand, scenes with Momoka rather built up quiet color usage matter-of-factly matching spatial brightness.
-Particularly the scene telling of the diary and "fate transfer" under the afterglow after sunset, combined with that quiet, repetitive, shuddering music, is personally a quietly favorite scene of mine.
+On the other hand, scenes with Momoka rather built up quiet colour usage matter-of-factly matching spatial brightness.
+Particularly the scene telling of the diary and "fate transfer" under the afterglow after sunset, combined with that quiet, repetitive, shuddering music, is personally a quietly favourite scene of mine.

 Oh yes, in the world with the David Statue Tower, in flashback scenes there are no Ping marks throughout the city.
 Not limited to this episode's flashback, in characters' distant past flashbacks it's like that.
 Did you notice?

 Now, in the actual timeline it's the hospital and hot spring inn.

 For the hot spring inn, the dark room tones of Yuri and Ringo's room - I created three types divided by scene content.
-The first half aimed for that mysterious atmosphere with purple-like color tones, and after Shoma bursts in I created more normal-like color tones to strengthen reality feeling.
-In the scene with Masako dressed as an inn attendant, I created atmosphere with blue-toned colors to match the expression of quietly listening to Masako's story in the sliding door shadows, and in the scene where Shoma wakes up after everything ends, I deliberately made it brighter with normal color tone balance to create a relieved feeling of conclusion.
-Except for the initial mysterious atmosphere scene, the background art brightness and color tone are basically the same, but I created these impressions through differences in character color tones.
-Creating colors, this kind of thing is fun (laugh).
+The first half aimed for that mysterious atmosphere with purple-like colour tones, and after Shoma bursts in I created more normal-like colour tones to strengthen reality feeling.
+In the scene with Masako dressed as an inn attendant, I created atmosphere with blue-toned colours to match the expression of quietly listening to Masako's story in the sliding door shadows, and in the scene where Shoma wakes up after everything ends, I deliberately made it brighter with normal colour tone balance to create a relieved feeling of conclusion.
+Except for the initial mysterious atmosphere scene, the background art brightness and colour tone are basically the same, but I created these impressions through differences in character colour tones.
+Creating colours, this kind of thing is fun (laugh).

 I forgot to write this last time, but there's a convenience store bag casually placed in front of the safe in the inn guest room.
 When I asked Director Yamazaki "What's this?" she said "Ah, that's an 'overnight set.'
 Ringo bought it!"
 Ah, I see!
 This is truly the perspective of a female director, I thought!